thma/PolysemyCleanArchitecture/README.md

 ## Conclusion

-Robert C. Martin in his blog post writes only a few lines as conclusion:
+Robert C. Martin concludes his blog post with a brief summary:

 > Conforming to these simple rules is not hard, and will save you a lot of headaches going forward.
 > By separating the software into layers, and conforming to The Dependency Rule, you will create a system